What is COVID-19?

 Learn the common symptoms of COVID-19.

-SARS-CoV-2 (the coronavirus that causes COVID-19) is a brand new virus that we’ve never seen before and no one has any immunity to it yet.
+SARS-CoV-2 (the coronavirus that causes COVID-19) is a brand new virus that we’ve never seen before.
 From the current data, COVID-19 is more deadly than the flu.

 According to the Centers for Disease Control and Prevention, older adults may have a greater chance for serious illness from COVID-19.
 This guide can help you to plan and prepare for protecting yourself and your family and resources for managing your needs while sheltering in place.